ssaunier/ssaunier.github.io/_posts/2013-06-27-how-i-stay-up-to-date.markdown

 ## Archiving

 One important part of the job is to keep a log of what you read.
 You can't remember everything, but you can remember that you read something about a given topic.
-As a species we are moving from *Do you remember X?* to *Do you remember having read something about X and do you know how to find it again?*.
+As a specie we are moving from *Do you remember X?* to *Do you remember having read something about X and do you know how to find it again?*.
 You know what I mean, **Search Engines** + **Always connected**.

-So what you want to do is keeping a collection of bookmarks to articles you think you may need later.
+So what you want to do is keeping a collection of bookmarks of articles you think you may need later.
 It's not everything you read, it may be between 5% and 10%.
-There a catchy word describing that process, it's *curation*.
+There is a catchy word describing that process: *curation*.

 ## Buffering